bymikelangelo/tareahugo/content/en/about-hugo/index.md

 ---
 title: "About Hugo"
 #description: ""

-cascade:
 showDate: false
 showAuthor: false
-  invertPagination: true
+authors:
+    - "mikelangelo"
 ---

 ## What is Hugo?